Graffioh/vvvdeo/README.md

 ## Trim and Speedup Features

-- **Trimming** is implemented with `ffmpeg.wasm`, so everything is done client-side.
+- **Trimming** is implemented with `ffmpeg.wasm`, allowing the browser to process the video client-side.
 I wanted to try `ffmpeg.wasm`, and overall, it's really cool—but it still has room for improvement.
 - **Speedup** is done server-side with `ffmpeg`.

 ## SAM2 Segmentation